hahalulu/Grokking-the-Coding-Interview-Patterns/Pattern 01 : Sliding Window.md

 - The space complexity of the above algorithm will be `O(1)`

 ## Smallest Subarray with a given sum (easy)
+> Given an array of positive numbers and a positive number ‘S,’ find the length of the <b>smallest contiguous subarray whose sum is greater than or equal to ‘S’</b>.
+>
+> Return 0 if no such subarray exists.

+This problem follows the Sliding Window pattern, and we can use a similar strategy as discussed in <b>Maximum Sum Subarray of Size K</b>.
+There is one difference though: in this problem, the sliding window size is not fixed.
+Here is how we will solve this problem:
+1. First, we will add-up elements from the beginning of the array until their sum becomes greater than or equal to `‘S’`.
+2. These elements will constitute our sliding window.
+We are asked to find the smallest such window having a sum greater than or equal to `‘S’`.
+We will remember the length of this window as the smallest window so far.
+3. After this, we will keep adding one element in the sliding window (i.e., slide the window ahead) in a stepwise fashion.
+4. In each step, we will also try to shrink the window from the beginning.
+We will shrink the window until the window’s sum is smaller than `‘S’` again.
+This is needed as we intend to find the smallest window.
+This shrinking will also happen in multiple steps; in each step, we will do two things:
+  - Check if the current window length is the smallest so far, and if so, remember its length.
+  - Subtract the first element of the window from the running sum to shrink the sliding window.

 ````
 function smallestSubarrayWithGivenSum(arr, s) {